AakinDesai/A-star/README.md

 *h(n)* = estimated cost from n to goal.
 This is the heuristic part of the cost function, so it is like a guess.

-### Implementation

-1. Write size of the world.

-2. Write number of obstacles and position of obstacles in form of (x,y) coordinate system.

-3. Write the position of source and destination.

-4. Output would be in form of co-ordinates from destination to source.